 Migratory birds make a stop on the island from March to June and August to November.

 Lundy is a place of outstanding natural beauty and a must when visiting Cornwall.
-On the island are three lighthouses situated: the South, the North, and the Old Light necessary due to the remote location.
-The Old Lighthouse, the ancient castle, and other old buildings are for rent now.
+It's an incredible getaway of it all.
+It's digital detox - neither mobile nor internet connection as well as no TV and no traffic.
+Lundy is accessible by ferry from spring to autumn and by helicopter only during winter.
+Taking the boat can cause seasickness.
+Be prepared or buy the medicine on board.
+It’s a steep ascent after arriving at the harbour on Lundy.
+If you have walking difficulties, let the boat crew know that they can arrange a pick up by land rover to avoid this steep walk.
+It's a beautiful and easy trail to circle the entire island.
+There are three lighthouses situated: the South, the North, and the Old Light necessary due to the remote location.
+The Old Lighthouse, the ancient castle, and other historic buildings are for rent now.
 Enjoy the breathtaking landscape while hiking along the coastal path, the smuggler's cave, and earthquake cracks.
 Lundy is Norse and means Puffin.
-Unfortunately, you won't spot many of this cute birds.
-Anyhow, it's a paradise for birders, but if you want to watch the puffins up close; check out Lunga Island.
+You may spot some of these cute birds but not in huge numbers.
+However, it's a paradise for birders, but if you want to watch the puffins up close; check out Lunga Island.